Crystal engineering: Assessing Crystal Structure

 Crystallographic methods, such as X-ray diffraction, are used to elucidate the crystal structure of a material by quantifying distances between atoms.
 The X-ray diffraction technique relies on a particular crystal structure creating a unique pattern after X-rays are diffracted through the crystal lattice.
 Microscopic methods, such as optical, electron, field ion, and scanning tunneling microscopy, can be used to visualize the microstructure, imperfections, or dislocations of a material.
 Ultimately, these methods elaborate on the growth and assembly of crystallites during crystallization, which can be used to rationalize the movement of crystallites in response to an applied load.
 Calorimetric methods, such as differential scanning calorimetry, use induce phase transitions in order to quantify the associated changes in enthalpy, entropy, and Gibb's free energy.
 The melting and fusion phase transitions are dependent on the lattice energy of the crystalline material, which can be used to determine percent crystallinity of the sample.
 Raman spectroscopy is a method that uses light scattering to interact with bonds in a sample.
 This technique provides information about chemical bonds, intermolecular interactions, and crystallinity.

 Assessing mechanical properties

-Nanoindentation is a standard and widely-accepted method for measuring mechanical properties within the crystal engineering field.
+Nanoindentation is a standard and widely accepted method for measuring mechanical properties within the crystal engineering field.
 The method quantifies hardness, elasticity, packing anisotropy, and polymorphism of a crystalline material.
 Hirshfeld surfaces are visual models of electron density at a specific isosurface that aid in visualizing and quantifying intermolecular interactions.
 An advantage to using Hirshfeld surfaces in crystal engineering is that these surface maps are embedded with information about a molecular and its neighbors.
 The insight into molecular neighbors can be applied to assessment or prediction of molecular properties.
-An emerging method for topography and slip planeanalysis using energy frameworks, which are models of crystal packing that depict interaction energies as pillars or beams.
+An emerging method for topography and slip plane analysis using energy frameworks, which are models of crystal packing that depict interaction energies as pillars or beams.